Book – Your Money or Your Life

 4. Responsibility, living for more than just “me, myself, and I. If we don’t care about anyone but ourselves, we can never have enough until we have it all.

 Step #5 Make Life Energy Visible

 - Once you have your monthly income and expenses jotted down.
 Prepare a chart paper big enough to include your three to five years of data.

 - Write down your Income – Expense = Balance (Savings) at the end of every month.
-When, you follow first four steps you will see positive growth in this chart paper.
-This will also inspire to stay on track and keep improving.
+Following the first four steps will show positive growth in this chart paper.
+This will also inspire me to stay on track and keep improving.

 Step #6 Valuing Your Life Energy – Minimizing Spending

-This step involves the intelligent use of your life energy (money) and the consciously lowering or elimination of expenses.
+This step involves the intelligent use of your life energy (Money) and the conscious lowering or eliminating expenses.

-- Frugality is enjoying the virtue of getting good value for every minute of your life energy and from everything you have.
+- Frugality is enjoying the virtue of getting good value for every minute of your life, energy, and everything you have.
 Waste lies not in the number of possessions but in the failure to enjoy them.

-- One sure way to save money – Stop trying to impress other people – It’s an endless and fruitless waste of time and money, plus others are likely so busy trying to impress you that they will, at best, not notice your efforts.
+- One sure way to save money is to stop trying to impress other people – It’s an endless and fruitless waste of time and Money; others are likely so busy trying to impress you that they will, at best, not notice your efforts.
 At worst, they will resent you for one-upping them.